galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 mkfs.ext4 /dev/md0
 ```

 Done!
 Our drive is ready to use.
-(For a more comprehensive guide, refer to the official documentation: https://wiki.archlinux.org/index.php/RAID)
+(For a more comprehensive guide, please refer to the official documentation: https://wiki.archlinux.org/index.php/RAID)

 ### RAID /home and user setup